 - Avoid an unprofessional tone when writing your lease termination letter.
 Your lease termination letter should be written in professional and polite language.
 It should not come across as being rude or dismissive.

 - Don't make any promises about refunding a portion or the full security deposit in your lease termination letter.
-Even if you’re sure that there are no damages to the property, never make any verbal or written promises about the tenant’s security deposit until it’s definite.
+Even if you’re sure that there is no damage to the property, never make any verbal or written promises about the tenant’s security deposit until it’s definite.

 - Avoid using vague language, especially regarding the lease end date.
 Write out the full date (month, day, year) so there are no questions.